Estimated reading time: 7 minutes

-Hike to Katoomba Falls is a part of the itinerary of most of Blue Mountains private tours.
-It is one of the most gorgeous Blue Mountains waterfalls and closest to the magnificent Three Sisters.
+A hike to Katoomba Falls is a part of the itinerary of most of Blue Mountains private tours.
+It is one of the most gorgeous Blue Mountains waterfalls and is closest to the magnificent Three Sisters.
 Drive to the echo point near Katoomba on the Kedumba River descending to the Jamison Valley.
 You can watch it either from the sky or land.
-A skyway cable car starts from Scenic World & take you among lush green rainforests with picturesque views of the valley & surrounding escarpments.
+A skyway cable car starts from Scenic World & takes you among lush green rainforests with picturesque views of the valley & surrounding escarpments.
 But on heavy misty days, a walk to fall’s bottom is seemingly better.
 The Prince Henry Cliff Walk is a 7km hike to the Gordon Falls lookout in Leura.
-These hikes provide several lookout points to get a scenic view of falls.
-However, Katoomba Falls have tended to a short season during autumn & spring.
+These hikes provide several lookout points to get a scenic view of the falls.
+However, Katoomba Falls have tended to have a short season during autumn & spring.

 This is a segmented fall, which drops into the Jamison Valley at a height of 150m.
 It’s a small cascade but has countless beauty.
 The main watercourse is the Kedumba River.
-All the other attractions including Scenic World, Prince Henry Cliff, Jamison Valley & Leura.
+All the other attractions include Scenic World, Prince Henry Cliff, Jamison Valley & Leura.
 You can visit rich biodiversity which really seems to be a gift of nature.